-Problems of teaching industrial arts; methods of presentation; instructional aids; shop management; demonstration lessons; evaluating a student achievement.
+Problems of teaching industrial arts; methods of presentation; instructional aids; shop management; demonstration lessons; evaluating student achievement.

 Industrial Arts 467.
 Problems and Practices of the General Shop.
 Three hours.
+Prerequisite: Industrial Arts 466.

-A course dealing with the philosophy of the comprehensive and general unit shops; their physical organization; instructional materials; and the selection, planning and construction of problems and appropriate projects.
+A course dealing with the philosophies of the comprehensive and general unit shops; their physical organization; instructional materials; and the selection, planning and construction of problems and appropriate projects.
+Fee, \$2.00.